To Kill a Mockingbird: Plays

 In 2018, a new adaptation was written by Aaron Sorkin, debuting on Broadway.
 The Broadway production was nominated for nine Tony Awards, winning one.

 Graphic novel

 In October 2018, Fred Fordham adapted and illustrated the story as a graphic novel.
-Some of the longer descriptive and commentary passages have been left out - "the bits that children tend to skip anyway" as C. J. Lyons says in her review of the graphic novel in the New York Journal of Books), who goes on to say "the heart of Lee's fictional 1933 Maycomb is faithfully recreated via the art and dialogue".
+Some of the longer descriptive and commentary passages have been left out – "the bits that children tend to skip anyway" as C. J. Lyons says in her review of the graphic novel in the New York Journal of Books), who goes on to say "the heart of Lee's fictional 1933 Maycomb is faithfully recreated via the art and dialogue".

-Television

-In a 2018 episode of The Simpsons, Lisa sees her dad as Atticus Finch.
+Cultural impact

+Parties were held across the United States for the 50th anniversary of publication in 2010.
+In honor of the 50th anniversary, famous authors and celebrities as well as people close to the book's author, Harper Lee, shared their experiences with To Kill a Mockingbird in the book Scout, Atticus, & Boo: A Celebration of Fifty Years of To Kill a Mockingbird.
+The book features interviews with Mary Badham, Tom Brokaw, Oprah Winfrey, Anna Quindlen, Richard Russo, as well as Harper Lee's sister, Alice Finch Lee.

+The 2010 documentary film Hey, Boo: Harper Lee & To Kill a Mockingbird focuses on the background of the book and the film as well as their impact on readers and viewers.